 By understanding demand patterns, hotels can implement strategic pricing policies that allow them to charge more than their competitors and still fill rooms.
 Understanding demand also means that hoteliers don’t have to aggressively discount rooms during slow demand months — potentially eating into profits if costs outweigh revenue — since they will be covered by revenue brought in during peak season.
-A great place to start to get fresh insights on occupational trends in your location is by accessing our Monthly Hospitality Market Insights Report.
+A great place to start to get fresh insights on occupational trends in your location is by accessing our Hospitality Market Insights Hub.

 2. Deliver an exceptional customer experience.
 Charging more than the competitor might sound obvious, but the reality of it is something more elusive.

 Today, everything comes down to the customer experience.
 In a highly competitive market, customers expect a lot — so hotels that want to charge a premium must be skilled at service delivery.
 This means they must be able to offer a better hotel experience consistently and sustainably.
 Otherwise, the only other option is to build a better product, which means fancier spas, nicer furnishings, etc. — physical attributes that are static once implemented.